The Alaska Brain Bus

 Adam

 Adam Grove, N.D., is a Naturopathic Physician practicing family-medicine and specializing in children and adults with brain challenges.
 He practices in Anchorage, Alaska at Head to Toe Holistic Healthcare LLC.
-He emphasizes an individualized, whole-person focus with attention to accurate diagnosis and holistic treatment for brain-based issues.
-He works with people of all ages experiencing symptoms of ADD/ADHD, Autism, brain injury, age-related cognitive decline and other brain-based disorders.
+He emphasizes an individualized, whole-person focus with attention to accurate diagnosis and holistic treatment.
 He is very active at the state level as member of the Alaska Traumatic and Acquired Brain Injury (TABI) Advisory Board and as a former member and director of the board of directors of the Alaska Brain Injury Network (ABIN) advocating for those with brain injuries.
 He is a certified Brain Injury Specialist and has served for many years on the Board of Directors for the Alaska Brain Injury Network.
 He is a 13 year veteran of the United States Air Force and a brain injury survivor.

 Karyn